[Must-see for beginners] Just look at this! Easy-to-understand illustrated explanation of the basics of servers

 Server Roles

-Once again, we have explained that a server is a computer that provides specific functions and data in response to user requests, but
+To reiterate, a server is a computer that provides specific functions and data in response to user requests.
+However,

-since user requests vary, the name of the server changes depending on its use.
+since user requests vary, the name of the server changes depending on its purpose.

 Want to browse a website = Web server